angarsky/diveintopython/learn/data_science/pandas.md

 ## What is `pandas` in Python

-Pandas is an open-source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language.
-It has become a staple tool for data scientists and analysts using Python, due to its powerful and flexible features.
-The `pandas` library is designed to work with tabular data, similar to the data stored in SQL tables or Excel spreadsheets, but with much more functionality.
-For those looking to delve deeper into its features, the Python `pandas` documentation is an excellent resource.

-### Key Features of `pandas`

 Pandas includes several key features that make it incredibly powerful for data analysis:

 1. Dataframe object for data manipulation with integrated indexing.